rootmos/h/README.md

   want to spend the time to study each of them and mess up anyway.
-  Also my aim for this project to be an educational showcase and a sandbox to let users experiment and get hands on experience with the Linux security features in a non-toy setting: reduce the value of a pre-built binary package distributed without the sources and tools.
+  Also my aim for this project to be an educational showcase and a sandbox to let users experiment and get hands on experience with the Linux security features in a non-toy setting: reducing the value of a pre-built binary package distributed without the sources and tools.
-  The laziness argument coupled with this aim argument guides me to only offer source packages: mostly as a guide for users who do not feel comfortable to jump straight into the deep end with `git clone` and `make`.
+  The laziness argument coupled with this argument guides me to only offer source packages: mostly as a guide for users who do not feel comfortable to jump into the deep end with `git clone` and `make`.

 ## Installation and build instructions

 ### Building from sources
-This project is intended to be built using `Makefile`:s and common `c` build tools, except for the `bpf_asm` tool (found in the [Linux kernel sources](https://github.com/torvalds/linux/tree/master/tools/bpf)).
+This project is intended to be built using `Makefile`:s and common C build tools, except for the `bpf_asm` tool (found in the [Linux kernel sources](https://github.com/torvalds/linux/tree/master/tools/bpf)).
 Arch Linux users can use the [`bpf`](https://archlinux.org/packages/community/x86_64/bpf/) package, but other distributions might have to build their own copies.
-I have prepared a [build script](tools/bpf/build) which is used when `bpf_asm` is not found (the script is used in the Ubuntu CI-job).
+I have prepared a [build script](tools/bpf/build) which is used when `bpf_asm` is not found (the script is used in the Ubuntu workflow job).

 The steps to build the project is then:
 ```shell